 2.2 Accessing Parts to be Greased

-- 1. Unscrew the bolts shown with arrows in the below pictures and remove the covers - 2.
-Apply grease into the grease hole of ball screw (worm) and also thinly to the surfaces of LM guide and slide guide - 3.
+- 1. Unscrew the bolts shown with arrows in the following pictures and remove the covers - 2.
+Apply grease thinly onto the surfaces of LM guide and slide guide - 3.
 Put back the covers and screw in the bolts.